 Things To Do

 Visitors to Tumacácori enter the park through the Visitor Center.
-Staffed by National Park Service employees and volunteers, the museum and bookstore provide orientation and a wealth of information.
-A fifteen-minute video is available, started at any time by the push of a button.
+Staffed by National Park Service employees and volunteers, the museum and park store provide orientation and a wealth of information.
+A fourteen-minute video is available, started at any time by the push of a button.

 A self-guiding tour book for the Tumacácori Mission grounds can be purchased or borrowed in the bookstore.
-Tours led by a park ranger or volunteer are available at some times of the year.
+Guided tours led by a park ranger or volunteer are available at some times of the year.

 Allow one to two hours for plenty of time to tour both the mission grounds and the museum.
 All areas are accessible by paved foot paths.
-A wheelchair is available for loan in the Visitor Center.
+Check out more information about accessibility in the mission grounds, including a wheelchair available for loan in the Visitor Center.
 There are no roads in the park.

 Taste (and Smell and Touch and Feel) History

 During weekends in fall and Wednesday through Sunday in winter and spring, tortilla-makers can show you how a combination of New and Old World foods come together.

 Some weekends will also feature craft demonstrators making paper flowers, working leather, carving masks, or weaving baskets.
 Check the Calendar for details and the page on Cultural Demonstrators to learn more.

 Children of all ages enjoy participating in the park's Junior Ranger program during their visit.
 There's no writing or workbooks involved.
 Just come, explore, learn, and protect!